 When a foul is committed in the game of snooker (given certain circumstances which are not relevant to this report) the player who the foul was committed against can request for the balls to be replaced to their positions before the foul shot and have their opponent play the shot again.

 If a referee is present, it is their job to replace the balls, and in televised matches the TV cameras are rewound to inspect their previous positions if necessary.
-Due to the inaccuracy of this method, players sometimes disagree with how the referee has placed the balls, and there have been numerous instances of players disagreeing with each other on this matter, which introduces what is, in my opinion, unnecessary tension into the match.
+Due to the inaccuracy of this method, players sometimes disagree with how the referee has placed the balls, and there have been instances of players disagreeing with each other on this matter, which introduces what is, in my opinion, unnecessary tension into the match.

 In non-televised matches, be it non-TV tables at professional tournaments, amateur tournaments, or casual settings, there is obviously no TV camera to rewind.
 While some snooker clubs may have cameras recording the tables, these are usually not configured in a way where their footage could be accessed while a game is ongoing.
 This presents the issue that, for all of the listed scenarios, there is no solution at all for accurately replacing the balls – only the player’s judgement of the positions can be used as a resource, and particularly if more than one balls needs replacing, this is likely to be unreliable and inaccurate.